-I worked countless coffee-fueled nights and weekends doing hundreds of hours of research to learn about and build a small business writing and selling electronic guides (aka ebooks).
+I worked countless coffee-fueled nights and weekends doing hundreds of hours of research to learn about and build a small online business writing and selling digital guides (aka ebooks).

 When I finally left for Guatemala in November of 2010, in addition to my savings, I was also earning $1000-$2000 a month selling three different how-to guides on various topics related to the nightlife industry.

-Eventually my ebook business fell apart, as much of my success was from advertising with Google Adwords, the platform that shows ads in your search results.
-Google made changes that hurt my business a lot.
+After a few years my ebook business fell apart though, as much of my success was from advertising with Google Adwords, the platform that shows ads in your search results.
+Google made some changes that hurt my business a lot.

 Luckily by then I’d begun to diversify my income streams.